AlliedToasters/circle-craters/README.md

 The software is designed for a human annotator to provide the approximate location of a crater feature, and the machine learning system measures and estimates the exact position and circumference of the feature (modeled as a perfect circle in pixel space).
 The desired user experience is to generate a good crater annotation with a single click.<br><br>

 Details
 -------

 * This is an experimental tool and a "weekend project" so development is very slow!

+* Everything is set up to deal with very small crater features; larger craters are not yet supported.
+If you are trying the software, please zoom in and try the software on the smallest craters you can see at your resolution.

 * The machine learning code and environment is encapsulated in a docker container to  help control dependencies; however, docker itself is a dependency (see installation instructions).